Senior Instructor

 Kiley teaches a range of composition courses, including: CO 130, Academic Writing; CO 150, College Composition, for both mainstream and international students; CO 300, Writing Arguments; and CO301B, Writing in the Sciences.
 She is part of the First-Year Composition team, training graduate teaching assistants (GTAs) to teach their own composition classes.
 During her time with CSU, Kiley also worked with Semester at Sea (Spring 2018) as an Instructional Coordinator in Global Studies.
 Kiley's research interests align with second- and foreign-language education, as well as in writing center pedagogy, especially as it pertains to multilingual writers.

 Kiley completed her bachelor’s degrees in English and French at Indiana-Purdue Fort Wayne (IPFW).
 She finished her degrees while studying abroad, in both Australia and France, where she honed her language skills, made friends across the globe, and found a passion for more immersive, long-term traveling experiences.
 She came to CSU originally for her master’s in Teaching English as a Foreign/Second Language and began teaching CO 150 as a GTA and is proud to continue her professional career as a Ram.
+In Spring 2018, Kiley sailed with Semester at Sea as an Instructional Coordinator in IE300: Global Studies and looks forward to continuing her international education and involvement with CSU's Education Abroad office.

 Courses